Private, In-Home Tutoring in Loveland, Colorado

-SchoolTutoring Academy’s tutoring programs for Loveland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Loveland, Colorado students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Thompson School District uses Colorado Academic Standards to guide the learning process in all the schools of the district.
 The curriculum describes the key objectives and goals of subject-area learning and then details a yearly progression of skills and knowledge that students should become proficient in so that they are prepared for the next stages of their learning.
 Statewide assessments in core subjects are aligned to these standards to ensure that students are achieving the learning goals.